Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 For more details on all other scene layer types, see [Attribute](../docs/1.6/attributeStorageInfo.cmn.md).

-## <a name="oriented-bounding-box">Oriented Bounding Box</a>
+## <a name="bounding-volume-hierarchy">Bounding Volume Hierarchy</a>

+Bounding volume hierarchy (BVH) is based on minimum bounding spheres (MBS) and oriented bounding boxes (OBB).
 An oriented bounding box (OBB) represents the bounding volume of each node in the scene layer.

 For more details regarding all scene layer types, see [oriented bounding box](../docs/1.6/obb.cmn.md).